[Note: Any changes from the copy handed out

 Goals: This

-how computer spreadsheet and database programs can be used to find details,
+learn how computer spreadsheet and database programs can be used to find

-leads and stories in collections of electronic records.
-With the proper
+details, leads and stories in collections of electronic records.
+With the

-training and inclination, journalists who are comfortable with these tools can
+proper training and inclination, journalists who are comfortable with these

-produce stories that would be virtually impossible to do otherwise.
-Though this
+tools can produce stories that would be virtually impossible to do otherwise.

-approach to reporting has roots that stretch back decades, only in recent years
+Though this approach to reporting has roots that stretch back decades, only in

-has it moved beyond being an exotic curiosity.
-As the tools have become more
+recent years has it moved beyond being an exotic curiosity.
+As the tools have

-affordable and accessible, success stories have proliferated, prompting greater
+become more affordable and accessible, success stories have proliferated,

 Six elements will be woven together during the